PULSE ART FAIR 2019

 DECEMBER 5-8, 2019 | MIAMI BEACH

-Black & White Gallery / Project Space and Perkeland* present the Savonarola Suite by Gregory Perkel.
-This ambitious and visually stunning polyphonic conversation between film, sculpture, sound and photography offers viewers the opportunity to interpret recent art market history from multiple perspectives of its various protagonists.
-It unveils existing deep stratification, ambiguities and dissonances and clears the stage for a new cultural ecosystem to be supported by diverse forms of visual content and media channels.
+Black & White Gallery / Project Space and Perkeland* present Savonarola Suite by Gregory Perkel.
+This ambitious cross-media conversation between film, sculpture, sound and photography offers viewers the opportunity to interpret recent art market history from multiple perspectives of its various protagonists.
+It unveils existing deep stratification, ambiguities and dissonances as well as clears the stage for a new cultural ecosystem to be supported by diverse forms of visual content and media channels.

 Artist Statement (abridged)

 Changing socio-economic conditions in the mid-19th century ended the millennium-long servitude of artists to two powerful institutions: Clergy and Monarchy.
 In this new cultural environment artists became free to address the realities of the societies they lived in and were incentivized to experiment for the sake of advancing their practice.
 New ideas began to percolate giving rise to Impressionism, Cubism, Abstract Art, Expressionism, Suprematism, Constructivism, etc. New art movements were actively supported by the new class of forward-thinking economic elite responding to the complexities and demands of their times.

 By the mid-20th century American art collectors, with their natural inclination toward the market economy, had shifted their activities from shaping the cultural values to supporting art as a market commodity and subject to market forces of supply and demand.
 Simultaneously, the art world’s move to fragmentation of styles, manners and methods, made it more difficult to evaluate the quality of the new commodity but offered the ideal framework to shape a new domain — The Art Market.